avantstay/avantstay-ui/README.md

   density={number}         // (optional, default: 1.5 on mobile or 1 otherwise)
   fit={ImgLiteFit}         // (optional, default: cover) Check https://sharp.pixelplumbing.com/api-resize#resize
-  height={number}          // (optional) Set this value in case you want a fixed height (not responsive) lowResQuality={number}   // (optional) Quality of low resolution image to load before the betrer quality image lowResWidth={number}     // (optional) Width of low resolution image to load before the better quality image gravity={ImgLiteGravity} // (optional, default: entropy) Check sharp.gravity and sharp.strategy on https://sharp.pixelplumbing.com/api-resize#resize quality={number}         // (optional, default: 85) Quality of the image
+  height={number}          // (optional) Set this value in case you want a fixed height (not responsive) isPrintable={boolean}    // (optional, default: false) Set this value if you want the image to be printable lowResQuality={number}   // (optional) Quality of low resolution image to load before the better quality image lowResWidth={number}     // (optional) Width of low resolution image to load before the better quality image gravity={ImgLiteGravity} // (optional, default: entropy) Check sharp.gravity and sharp.strategy on https://sharp.pixelplumbing.com/api-resize#resize quality={number}         // (optional, default: 85) Quality of the image